-Then a simple call-to-action moves people to apply the truth.
-This simple structure will work every time whenever you are put on the spot to deliver an offering talk or short testimony.
+Then a simple call to action moves people to apply the truth.
+This simple structure will work every time you are put on the spot to deliver an offering talk or short testimony.

 This starts with discovering your big idea and answering 3 questions,

 - what do I want people to know?

 - what do I want people to feel?